Members of the Audit Committee:

 - to consider such other matters as the Board may from time to time determine.

-- The Company Secretary shall circulate the minutes of meetings of the Audit Committee to all members of the Board as soon as practicable after the conclusion of any meeting of the Audit Committee.
+11. The Company Secretary shall circulate the draft and final versions of minutes of meetings of the Audit Committee to all members of the Board as soon as practicable after the conclusion of any meeting of the Audit Committee.